centuryhopper/FlightScraper/README.md

 ## Thanks for using my script!
 It is fulfilling to know that I can make someone else's life easier with this automation script

 ## Note that it is generally good practice to run this script in a virtual environment although you don't have to.
-There are many ## resources you can find online as to why it is better to do so.
+There are many resources you can find online as to why it is better to do so

 Directions:
 __Make sure that you have a chrome driver installed and get its path.
 You can find them in this link: https://chromedriver.chromium.org/downloads__